RPC Message

 RevCallerIdsnobroker's reverse path identifier can be removed added to the listSender must copy original value form Request if present.

-ResultyesRequired in case of successful method call result, any RPC Value is allowed.
+ResultUsed in case of successful method call result, any RPC Value is allowed.
+Result is considered to be Null if Result key is missing.

 ErroryesRequired in case of method call exception, see RPC error for more details.